gyuto/client/README.md

 We started with Gatsby's boilerplate.
 Readme file [here](https://github.com/gyuto/client/blob/master/README-gatsby.md).

 The new Delek Children's Foundation is deployed [here](https://dcf-master.netlify.com/).
+It would be automatically deployed when you push to the `dcf-master` branch.

 The new Gyuto Minnesota is deployed [here](http://gyutominnesota.org).
+It would be automatically deployed when you push to the `minnesota-master` branch.

 ## To-do list